 Participants must receive a 70% or higher in the test at the end of this course.
 Participants will be given 60 minutes to complete the test.
-They may take the exam up to three times and retain their best score.
-Participants may not work together on the test.
-The course facilitator reserves the right to deny course certificates to participants suspected of cheating on the test.
-The supervisor is expected to ensure that the test of the course is taken in his/her presence.
+The course facilitator reserves the right to deny course certificates to participants suspected of cheating in the test.